 “Thanks for taking care of me on such short notice, Caslon.
 I really appreciate it a lot.”

 It was a corner unit with hardwood floors, off-white walls, and furnished with a modern decor that was very much in the same style as the safe house.
 It had more windows in the living room than her previous place, but the thickness and quality of the curtains were a welcome improvement.
-On a day like today, where the dense, gray clouds brought a steady rain and biting cold, there was nary a draft.
-From the living room, she could see a fairly good-size kitchen, an island separating the two.
-Clean colors matched the gray marbled kitchen countertops and paired well with the stainless steel appliances, giving Madeline more than enough room for cooking and baking.
+On a day like today, where the dense, gray clouds brought steady rain and biting cold, there was nary a draft.
+Separating the living room by a long breakfast bar was a spacious kitchen.
+Clean colors matched the gray marble countertops and paired well with the stainless steel appliances, giving Madeline more than enough room for cooking and baking.

-“Short notice is my specialty,” Caslon purred with a smile, golden-brown eyes watching her assess her new home.
+“Short notice is my specialty,” Caslon purred with a smile, golden-brown eyes watching Madeline assess her new home.
 “But in all seriousness, I hope you’re not feeling like you’re a bother.
-Suddenly picking up and leaving is something my kind do quite often.
-It’s a hard instinct to shake.”
+Suddenly picking up and leaving is something my kind do quite often, so moving without much notice is normal.”

 “You okay?” he asked, concerned by her abrupt change of expression.
 “Do you need to sit down?
 Some more pain medicine, perhaps?”